Country Call

 How are the projects selected?

-The project selection procedure is in two phases.
+The project selection procedure takes place in two phases.
 In the first phase (outline phase), interested implementing organisations are invited to submit project outlines within the framework of an ideas competition.
-The three ministries involved in the IKI, in close cooperation with the respective partner government, usually select one project outlines per thematic priority from all submissions.
+The three ministries involved in the IKI, in close cooperation with the respective partner government, usually select one project outline per thematic priority from all submissions.
 In the second phase (proposal phase), the organisations whose project outlines have been selected (from the first phase), are invited to submit a detailed proposal.

 Phase 1: outline phase

-The outline phase takes place in two steps.
 After you submitted an outline to an ideas competition, it will first be checked to see whether it meets the minimum requirements.
-The IKI ministries then make a pre-selection together with the respective partner government.
-In case it is also one of the most promising project ideas, your idea will be shortlisted.
-Based on the IKI selection criteria, your outline is then reviewed in depth internally and externally by independent experts.
+In case it meets these requirements, the outline is then comprehensively reviewed based on the IKI selection criteria.
 Based on the review results and the budget available, the responsible ministries, in close cooperation with the respective partner government, will select project outlines to be pursued further in the second phase.
 All participants will be informed in writing about the result of the review of their outline.

 Phase 2: proposal phase